drasko/drasko.github.io/_posts/2016-08-25-introducing-mainflux-lite.md

 	-H "Content-Type: application/json" \
     localhost:7070/status | json | pygmentize -l json
 ```
-This should work but the problem is obvious - changing one think will demand recompilation of several microservices that are affected, and keeping all this set-up in sync is always fun.
+This should work but the problem is obvious - changing one thing will demand recompilation of several microservices that are affected, and keeping all this set-up in sync is always fun.
 It is not too difficult and yes - things can be automatized, but well... it's still time consuming.

 Here is where [Mainflux Lite](https://github.com/Mainflux/mainflux-lite) comes to rescue.

 Mainflux Lite is actually several Mainflux microservices bundled into a single monilite binary.
 We took API server and DB backend and bundled them into one.
-We trow out NATS broker for now (not needed in this combo) and the only external thing that is still needed is DB (MongoDB for now).
+We threw out NATS broker for now (not needed in this combo) and the only external thing that is still needed is DB (MongoDB).

-As a result we have one Go program that compiles quickly and is easy to change - bot API side and DB backend.
+As a result we have one Go program that compiles quickly and is easy to change - both API side and DB backend.
 This way we can develop quickly.

 It is also simpler to deploy the server - so when we prototype sensor setup or we do not need full-blown  Mainflux system then Mainflux Lite can be perfect (for example embedded in RPi for IoT gateway purposes).